-The best fitness professionals have a plethora of exercises they can pull out at a moment's notice to scale a movement based on a client or athlete’s needs.
-Unfortunately, far too often we see programming without sufficient scaling options to ensure safe and effective workouts for all gym members.
-Join Dr Zach Long (The Barbell Physio) and Dr Andrew Millett in this series on scaling exercises to best serve the client’s you work with (or yourself).
+The best fitness professionals have a plethora of exercises they can pull out at a moment’s notice to scale a movement based on a client or athlete’s needs.
+Unfortunately, far too often, we see programming without sufficient scaling options to ensure safe and effective workouts for all gym members.
+Join Dr. Zach Long (The Barbell Physio) and Dr. Andrew Millett in this series on scaling exercises to serve best the clients you work with (or yourself).
 This week we’ll cover: Scaling The Overhead Press (and its variations)!

-The landmine press is a great way to begin more vertically-directed movement without fully challenging overhead motion.
+The landmine press is a great way to begin a more vertically-directed movement without fully challenging overhead motion.
 For those with significant shoulder mobility limitations or recovering from an injury, the landmine press is a great start!

 KB Kneeling Press

 The Kettlebell kneeling press is another go-to drill for athletes recovering from an injury or needing overhead loading with decreased weight.
 This can be performed with the bottom of the kettlebell down or positioned upward as in the video for added shoulder stability demands.